ansible-collections/overview/README.rst

   A packaging format for bundling and distributing Ansible content: plugins, roles, modules.
 Can be released independent of other collections or ``ansible-base`` so features can be made available sooner to users.
 Installed via ``ansible-galaxy collection install <namespace.collection>``.

 Ansible Base
   The codebase that will be contained in github.com/ansible/ansible for the Ansible 2.10 release.
 Contains a minimal amount of modules and plugins, allows other collections to be installed.
 Similar to Ansible 2.9 though without any content that has since moved into a collection.
-A work in progress can be found in `ansible-base <https://github.com/ansible-collection-migration/ansible-base/>`_ repository.
+The devel branch of ``ansible/ansible`` is now ansible-base.

-At this time it is unknown if there will be an ``ansible-base`` package (ie a RPM/Python/Deb package with only the minimal set of modules and plugins).
+There will be an ``ansible-base`` package (ie a RPM/Python/Deb package with only the minimal set of modules and plugins).

 Ansible Community Content Collections
   The collections which host the modules and plugins, previously in Ansible 2.9, which are managed by the community.
 These collections will be combined and released when you do ``$package_manager install ansible``.
 These may run at different cadences, and may now be installed individually by users via Ansible Galaxy.